 Thinking that the college of one's choice is not affordable; looking only at the sticker price of a college.

 Filing too late.
 Monies are often distributed on a first-come, first-served basis.
-File your FAFSA as soon as possible after Jan.
-1. Use estimated income and tax figures if necessary.
+File your FAFSA as soon as possible after October 1.
+Use IRS Data Retrieval tool to populate required income information.

 Not realizing that financial information you submit is confidential.